UPDATE: June 15

 Point of Care Risk Assessments must remain a mainstay of safe clinical practice

-Complete a Point of Care Risk Assessment prior to every patient interaction, regardless of the practice setting in which you work.
+Physiotherapists are advised to complete a Point of Care Risk Assessment prior to every patient interaction, regardless of the practice setting in which they work.

-Assess the task, the patient, and the environment to determine the risk of exposure to blood or body fluids and the PPE required to perform the patient care task.
+Assess the task, the patient, and the environment to determine the risks posed by each patient interaction and determine the appropriate measures, including PPE, required to perform the patient care task.

 Consider the physiotherapist’s own risk tolerance when determining whether to provide in-person physiotherapy services and the personal protective equipment to employ.

-- According to the Legislative Responsibilities Standard of Practice, physiotherapists are required to be knowledgeable of and compliant with the legislation relevant to their practice.
+- Physiotherapists are required to be knowledgeable of and compliant with the legislation relevant to their practice.
 This includes having knowledge of provincial legislation or mandates and municipal bylaws relevant to their community and practice setting.

-- At the same time, the Code of Ethical Conduct states that members of the physiotherapy profession have an ethical responsibility to “Act in a respectful manner and do not refuse care or treatment to any client on the prohibited grounds of discrimination as specified in the Canadian Human Rights Act as well as on the grounds of social or health status.”
+- Members of the physiotherapy profession have an ethical responsibility to “Act in a respectful manner and do not refuse care or treatment to any client on the prohibited grounds of discrimination as specified in the Canadian Human Rights Act as well as on the grounds of social or health status.”

 Declining to provide care is a serious matter.
 There are conflicting needs, values and rights involved in such a decision, including: